 Once the oliebollen dough is prepared, it can be divided into two smaller bowls and 1/2 cup of fruit can be added to one of the bowls, if a choice is wanted.
 This traditional Dutch dessert recipe makes about 4 dozen delicious oliebollen.

 2 packages dry yeast (1 package = 2-1/4 teaspoons)

 10 cups flour

 1-1/2 teaspoons salt

 1 cup currants (optional)

 Ground cinnamon, to taste

-Oil or shortening, enough for frying
+Oil or shortening or lard, enough for frying

 Dissolve 2 tablespoons sugar in 1 cup warm water, sprinkle yeast on top, and allow mixture to stand for about 10 minutes, while making the dough.